 Some of the more commonly used mood stabilizers are lithium and antiseizure medicines.

-Some people with cyclothymia may not respond to medicines as well as people with bipolar disorder.
+Compared with bipolar disorder, some people with cyclothymia may not respond as well to medicines.

 You can ease the stress of living with cyclothymic disorder by joining a support group whose members share common experiences and problems.